Elsie Paroubek: Legacy

 Although Elsie's mysterious disappearance and death were once the subject of intense police investigation and journalistic focus, her story faded into obscurity until the death of Henry Darger in 1973.
-Michael Bonesteel, an art historian examining Darger's work, found repeated reference in Darger's Story of the Vivian Girls novel to Annie Aronburg, leader of a child slave rebellion, and to an inspirational picture of her that had been lost.
+Michael Bonesteel, an art historian examining Darger's work, found repeated reference in Darger's In the Realms of the Unreal novel to Annie Aronburg, leader of a child slave rebellion, and to an inspirational picture of her that had been lost.
 Miss Aronburg had met a shocking yet heroic death at the hands of her captors.
 (The murder is described in detail, and is nothing like Elsie's death.)
 According to his diary, Darger really had lost a picture of a little girl and was desperate to get it back or replace it.
 He did not give the name but said it had appeared in the "Chicago Daily Noise [sic], May, June, or July, 1911."
 Bonesteel's search in the newspaper archives revealed Elsie Paroubek and her story.
 A portrait of Annie Aronburg by Darger shows a somewhat older blond-haired girl.
 Her hair ribbon and the distinctive collar of her dress are similar to Elsie's in the photograph.
 In the novel, Darger describes children who are kidnapped and mistreated by adults, while the heroic little Vivians, Annie Aronburg and others form "rescue squads" to save them.